 Magento and WooCommerce are open source and may be excellent choices for a brand that needs extensive customizations and can engage a development team.
 Shopify, BigCommerce and 3dcart are SaaS platforms and hence easy to get started and to maintain.
 Uphance has integrations with Shopify and WooCommerce and may develop integrations with other platforms based on demand from our brands.

-If you have the increased focus on eCommerce, you want your primary management software (let us call it Enterprise Resource Planning system or ERP) to have good integration with your eCommerce platform.
 At a minimum you want the configuration to be simple and quick.
 You should be able to connect your products across the two platforms and keep the inventories in sync and accurate, available to sell inventory across both your ERP and your eCommerce platform.
 To reduce effort and to increase efficiency, you may want more functionality in the integration.
 Let us take a look at some features Uphance users find useful.

 This ability is useful only for new users of the ERP and does not have ongoing value.
 I find it very useful for new users as they are getting started with the ERP.
 They can get started importing products in a file but it generally takes a little effort organizing your data in the format required by the ERP system and actually importing the file.
 It may be easier for the new user to click a few buttons and let the system do the rest.

 The other benefit of pulling from the eCommerce store is that you do not have to perform the next task of connecting existing products.